 Variability of assessment results

-This criterion is a measure of the variability of the different Water Framework Directive water body classifications within a UK Regional Sea scale Marine Strategy Framework Directive assessment.
-Low variability in the Water Framework Directive classifications corresponds with high confidence in the assessment.
+This criterion is a measure of the variability of the different WER water body classifications within a Regional Sea scale UK Marine Strategy assessment.
+Low variability in the WER classifications corresponds with high confidence in the assessment.

-<66.6% of assessment units (seagrass bed extent) within same Water Framework Directive status
+<66.6% of assessment units (seagrass bed extent) within same WER status

 66.6% - 83.3% of assessment unit (seagrass bed extent) at same status